DorianGrey/plugin-ng-annotate/README.md

   // ...
 }
 ```
-If **not** explicitly provided, `{add: true}` will be used by default.
+If **not** explicitly provided, `{add: true}` will be used as the default basis for further processing default.
 This should be sufficient for most cases.
+Please note that a potentially existing options entry `map` will be overwritten for proper source map handling.

 # Thanks to
 - @olov for creating [ng-annotate](https://github.com/olov/ng-annotate)

-# TODO
-- Check and potentially fix source-map handling.